fabrizio-ottati/fabrizio-ottati.dev/content/blog/spiking_neurons.md

 In this circuit, an $n$-positions righ-shift block is added to obtain $\beta \cdot v_{i}[t]$ out the $v_{i}[t]$ read from the potentials memory.
 A **multiplexer** is introduced to choose if the synapse weight $w_{ij}$ is put in input to the added or the leakage contribution $\beta \cdot v_{i}[t]$.

 Notice that leakage has to be always subtracted.
-Hence, we would need to modify the adder control signal so that a subtraction is performed when a leakage operation is required.
+Hence, we need to modify the adder control signal so that a subtraction is performed when a leakage operation is required.
 A possible idea is to use a signal from the FSM and a logic AND gate to force the adder control signal to 0 during a leakage operation.

 ![subtract-leak](/images/blog/spiking_neurons/subtract-leak.png)